-The [Restore LAN Switch] dialog is displayed. - b.
-Click <OK>.
+The [Restore LAN Switch] dialog is displayed.

+b.
+Click the [OK] button.

 VLAN settings are applied to the specified LAN switch blade.

 For LAN switch blades (PY CB DCB SW 10Gb 18/6/6), only the VLAN settings of internal ports for which an Automatic Migration of Port Profile (AMPP) has not been configured are restored.